LivePersonInc/knowledge-center-archive/_release/July 2020/week-of-july-20th.md

 {: .important}
 The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

+## Support Handoff and EndDialog Activity from MS
+### Type: New feature (Bot Connectors 2.21)

+Available to all customers?
+Y

+This feature adds support for the MS activity HANDOFF which will transfer the conversation to the provided skill and also END_CONVERSATION type, which closes the current conversation.

+## Add support for OAuth login for Public API
+### Type:  New feature (Bot Connectors 2.21)

+Available to all customers?
+Y

+With this feature it is now possible for a customer to login via app key and app secret instead using login name and password.
+This allows customers with SSO solutions to utilize the Public API via a dedicated Bot Agent.